 Ascertaining the principal place of business of a large company with diverse operations and an intricate corporate structure has never been an easy task.
 For nearly a century, courts have disagreed over the test to be applied in determining a corporation's principal place of business in connection with a bankruptcy case.
 Although in The Hertz Corp. v.
 Friend, 130 S. Ct.
 1181 (2010), the Supreme Court has recently held, in the context of construing the federal diversity jurisdiction statute, that a company's principal place of business "refer[s] to the place where a corporation's officers direct, control, and coordinate the corporation's activities," it is far from clear whether this test, referred to as the "nerve center test," will control the inquiry of what is a corporation's "principal place of business" in a bankruptcy venue determination.
 Even assuming the "nerve center" test set forth in Hertz were to be uniformly applied in the bankruptcy context, the test described in Hertz is a fact-intensive and time-consuming determination for many, businesses, in particular large entities with dispersed operations and management, that is likely to be the subject of litigation if state of incorporation is removed as a basis for venue under the Bankruptcy Code.
 In today's global economy, many large companies have widely dispersed management and operations, some of which are intentionally segregated to allow for the effective control of business lines or services that have different geographic sales or manufacturing concentrations.
-For such entities, determining the location of their "nerve centers"-unlike the state of incorporation-is far from straightforward.
+For such entities, determining the location of their "nerve centers"-unlike the state of incorporation.
+For such entities, determining the location of their "nerve centers"-unlike the state of incorporation.
+For such entities, determining the location of their "nerve centers"-unlike the state of incorporation.